privacyguides/privacyguides.org/docs/email.en.md

 **Best Case:**

 - Support for hardware authentication, ie U2F and [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn).
-U2F and WebAuthn are more secure as they use a private key stored on a client-side hardware device to authenticate users, as opposed to a shared secret that is stored on the web server and on the client side when using TOTP.
+U2F and WebAuthn are more secure as they use a private key stored on a client-side hardware device to authenticate people, as opposed to a shared secret that is stored on the web server and on the client side when using TOTP.
 Furthermore, U2F and WebAuthn are more resistant to phishing as their authentication response is based on the authenticated [domain name](https://en.wikipedia.org/wiki/Domain_name).
 - Zero access encryption, builds on encryption at rest.
 The difference being the provider does not have the decryption keys to the data they hold.
 This prevents a rogue employee leaking data they have access to or remote adversary from releasing data they have stolen by gaining unauthorized access to the server.
 - [DNS Certification Authority Authorization (CAA) Resource Record](https://tools.ietf.org/html/rfc6844) in addition to DANE support.
-- Implementation of [Authenticated Received Chain (ARC)](https://en.wikipedia.org/wiki/Authenticated_Received_Chain), this is useful for users who post to mailing lists [RFC8617](https://tools.ietf.org/html/rfc8617).
+- Implementation of [Authenticated Received Chain (ARC)](https://en.wikipedia.org/wiki/Authenticated_Received_Chain), this is useful for people who post to mailing lists [RFC8617](https://tools.ietf.org/html/rfc8617).
 - Bug-bounty programs and/or a coordinated vulnerability-disclosure process.
 - Website security standards such as: